ReactUnity/core/docs/README.md

 ### Test the change

 1. If possible, test any visual changes in all latest versions of common browsers, on both desktop and mobile.
-2. Run `yarn check-all` from the `beta` folder.
+2. Run `yarn check-all`.
 (This will run Prettier, ESLint and validate types.)

 ### Push it